What is Cash Application and Why Is It Important?

 What Makes Cash Application Complex?

-Manual cash application was fairly simple before the evolution of electronic payments and easy international business.
+Manual cash application was reasonably simple before the evolution of electronic payments and easy international business.
 Orders would come in and be recorded, followed by a check for the invoiced amount.
-The remaining task left for an accountant was to match the client's name and amount on the order to the check and confirm the transaction was accurate.
+The remaining task for an accountant was to match the client's name and amount on the order to the check and confirm the transaction was accurate.
 Finally, the business could cash the check to make the earned funds available to the business bank accounts.

 Invoice matching is another headache for an accounts receivable specialist, as the payment may not match the invoice.
-Sometimes the full amount due on the account is received at different times during the month.
+Sometimes the total amount due on the account is received at different times during the month.
 This confusion prevents the AR team from closing out open invoices and daily reconciliations.

-All of these time-consuming steps ultimately lead to payment discrepancies, long outstanding invoices, and unapplied cash.
+These time-consuming steps ultimately lead to payment discrepancies, long outstanding invoices, and unapplied cash.